-Changes in overall conservation status between the 2001-06 and 2007-12 reports are mostly due to a different methodological approach rather than a real change in conservation status.
+Changes in overall conservation status between 2001-06 and 2007-12 report are mostly caused by different methodical approach and better data rather than real change in conservation status.

-Better data are required from Portugal.
+Better data required from Portugal.

 Assessment of conservation status at the European biogeographical level